luizhpcamargo/repo_search/README.md

 ## Somethings to improve

 - Do more tests with controller
+- A better query to bring the repositories
 - A better control to the new projects with more stars
 - Fix CSS